 You shouldn’t necessarily take this blog as a guide on how to build your own truck into an overlander because I’m just a photographer trying to figure it out, not a hardcore truck guy.
 This is about my personal experience preparing my Tacoma as an overlander.
 As for my mechanical skills, I let shops do the heavier stuff so that none of my wheels flew off and rolled into a canyon.
 In the end, I feel that I’ve ended up with a very capable overlander rig that I love to drive and look at.
 My happiness owning such a truck stems from the limitless freedom that it gives me to explore.
-It’s a self-contained traveling machine that can transport me to the most rugged corners of the continent out of which I can live (that’s why I’ve affixed a TARDIS sticker to the rear window).

 I began exploring the backcountry with my camera years ago in a 100% stock Ford Ranger with no special features or modifications.
 There were few places this simple truck didn’t get me.
 I think that being forced to do hard things with basic equipment is the best way to learn, much like I learned photography with a manual film camera from 1970.
 Then I came across my Tacoma and it was a deal I couldn’t pass up.
 After years of pushing that little Ranger to the brink of its abilities with white knuckles, now the most extreme trails seem easy in my purpose-built Tacoma overlander.